SpaceBoxer/flask-performance/README.md

 > app.from_pyfile('config')

-**And, That's all**, just go to your https://status.spacebox.fun platform to check your project all API performance in real-time.
+**And, That's ALL**, just go to your https://status.spacebox.fun platform to check your project all API performance in real-time.

+#### 4、Performance problem

+Chance is that you will ask: Will this performance collector affect your project's performance ?

+the short answer is: yes.

+**BUT**, the affects is limit maximus to `500ms`.
+We set the timeout to `500ms` when send the performance data to the API.

+And we implemented this API in a asynchronous way, which means when we receive your project performance data every time we will response immediately and throw the save performance data task to a task queue (which is Celery).
+In most case, the API will reponse under 100ms.